-A further letter will be sent to the past employees who have registered.
-The follow-up letter will advise the amount owed (Gross value, i.e. before tax and deductions) and the date that the payment will be made.
+Once the registration process has been completed a further letter will be sent outlining the amount owed (Gross value, i.e before tax and other deductions) and the date that the payment will be made.

 I’ve worked for KiwiRail on and off over the years.
 Will I get multiple letters/payments?

 Some of our employees have held multiple periods of employment with KiwiRail during the review period (for example, seasonal contracts with Interislander).
 KiwiRail has bundled up these amounts to make one payment using the employee’s unique IRD number.

 I have received a very small payment (for example, less than $1).
 Why did you bother to contact me?

 We know these may seem like small amounts.
 However, KiwiRail is both legally and morally obliged to ensure you receive any payment owing to you, regardless of the value.

 How will any payment affect my income tax or benefits?